tarman3/FreeCAD-screencast-keys/README.md

 ## Quick start

+Restart FreeCAD, the addon should now be active on the bottom right corner.
-Restart FreeCAD, then open **Edit → Preferences → Screencast Keys**.
-Use **Show Screencast Keys overlay now** to show or hide the overlay and configure its position and appearance on the same page.
+Go to **Edit → Preferences → Screencast Keys** to configure its position and appearance on the same page.

 The add-on is inspired by Blender's [Screencast Keys](https://github.com/nutti/Screencast-Keys) and is independently